XS-Grogan-dev/bangit-estimator-privacy-policy/README.md

 # BangIt Estimator Privacy Policy

-This repository contains the privacy policy for the **BangIt Estimator** iOS app, hosted as a GitHub Pages site.
+This repository contains the privacy policy for the **BangIt Estimator** iOS app by BangIt Services, hosted as a GitHub Pages site.

 ## About BangIt Estimator

-BangIt Estimator is a construction cost estimation app that helps contractors and homeowners calculate project costs by selecting items from various construction categories and generating professional PDF estimates.
+BangIt Estimator is a construction cost estimation app developed by BangIt Services that helps contractors and homeowners calculate project costs by selecting items from various construction categories and generating professional PDF estimates.

 ## Privacy Policy